top of page

 First, relax.

-Step 1: Decide Why You Want the Job
+1. Decide Why You Want the Job

-Your answer changes your strategy.
+Your answer changes the strategy.

 Clarity saves you months of wasted effort.

-Step 2: Apply Smarter, Not Harder
+2. Apply Smarter, Not Harder

 When figuring out how to get a job whilst at university, most students make the same mistake.
 They mass apply.